 #2 Gambetta Neighborhood – Where to Stay in Nice on a Budget

-From history and culture to fashion and food, there’s something to peak every interest in this charming neighborhood.
+From history and culture to fashion and food, there’s something to pique everyone’s interest in this charming neighborhood.
+Hence it is one of the best areas in Nice to stay.

 Hotel La Villa Nice Promenade

-Hotel La Villa Nice Promenade is a charming and beautiful three-star hotel – and our top choice for where to stay in Gambetta.
-It is centrally located, plus a short walk from the beach, restaurants, shopping and nightlife.
+Hotel La Villa Nice Promenade is a charming and beautiful three-star hotel – and my top choice for where to stay in Gambetta.
+It is centrally located and within walking distance from the beach, restaurants, shopping and nightlife.

 Things to See and Do in Gambetta